not2cleverdotme/Dockerfiles/README.md

-# Windows Server 2022 PowerShell Container (TLS, NuGet, Az, .NET, Git)
+# Windows Server 2022 PowerShell Container (TLS, NuGet, Az, .NET)

 A Windows container image based on Windows Server 2022 + PowerShell 7 that is preconfigured for secure automation and Azure work: